Scramjet: 2010s

-Progress in the 2020s
+2020s

 On 27 September 2021, DARPA announced successful flight of its Hypersonic Air-breathing Weapon Concept scramjet cruise missile.
 Another successful test was carried out in mid-March 2022 amid the Russian invasion of Ukraine.
 Details were kept secret to avoid escalating tension with Russia, only to be revealed by an unnamed Pentagon official in early April.
+On 25 April 2025, DRDO successfully completed over 1,000 seconds of ground testing of a subscale active-cooled scramjet combustor.

 Design principles

 Scramjet engines are a type of jet engine, and rely on the combustion of fuel and an oxidizer to produce thrust.
 Similar to conventional jet engines, scramjet-powered aircraft carry the fuel on board, and obtain the oxidizer by the ingestion of atmospheric oxygen (as compared to rockets, which carry both fuel and an oxidizing agent).
 This requirement limits scramjets to suborbital atmospheric propulsion, where the oxygen content of the air is sufficient to maintain combustion.

 The scramjet is composed of three basic components: a converging inlet, where incoming air is compressed; a combustor, where gaseous fuel is burned with atmospheric oxygen to produce heat; and a diverging nozzle, where the heated air is accelerated to produce thrust.
 Unlike a typical jet engine, such as a turbojet or turbofan engine, a scramjet does not use rotating, fan-like components to compress the air; rather, the achievable speed of the aircraft moving through the atmosphere causes the air to compress within the inlet.
 As such, no moving parts are needed in a scramjet.
 In comparison, typical turbojet engines require multiple stages of rotating compressor rotors, and multiple rotating turbine stages, all of which add weight, complexity, and a greater number of failure points to the engine.

 Due to the nature of their design, scramjet operation is limited to near-hypersonic velocities.
 As they lack mechanical compressors, scramjets require the high kinetic energy of a hypersonic flow to compress the incoming air to operational conditions.
-Thus, a scramjet-powered vehicle must be accelerated to the required velocity (usually about Mach 4) by some other means of propulsion, such as turbojet, railgun, or rocket engines.
+Thus, a scramjet-powered vehicle must be accelerated to the required velocity (usually about Mach 4) by some other means of propulsion, such as turbojet, or rocket engines.
 In the flight of the experimental scramjet-powered Boeing X-51A, the test craft was lifted to flight altitude by a Boeing B-52 Stratofortress before being released and accelerated by a detachable rocket to near Mach 4.5.
 In May 2013, another flight achieved an increased speed of Mach 5.1.

 While scramjets are conceptually simple, actual implementation is limited by extreme technical challenges.
 Hypersonic flight within the atmosphere generates immense drag, and temperatures found on the aircraft and within the engine can be much greater than that of the surrounding air.
 Maintaining combustion in the supersonic flow presents additional challenges, as the fuel must be injected, mixed, ignited, and burned within milliseconds.
 While scramjet technology has been under development since the 1950s, only very recently have scramjets successfully achieved powered flight.